vimsa/vimsailorplate-parcel/README.md

 # VIMSΛ Parcel Boilerplate ❤️

-Dont forget to give a start 😅
+Dont forget to give a star 🌟

 ## Setup